litarusso/AutosRUs/README.md

 <img width="400" alt="overall_summary" src="https://user-images.githubusercontent.com/111788394/206922170-eb1d11df-25b2-437d-90f1-adf1c3a5c6d2.png">

-By combining the data from all the manifacturing lots variance 62.3 is clearly less than 100.
+By combining the data from all the manufacturing lots, variance 62.3 is less than 100.
 So the manufacturing lots meet the specifications (Table 1).

 _**Table 2**_

 <img width="400" alt="each lot_summary" src="https://user-images.githubusercontent.com/111788394/206922165-a06aa760-73e5-4270-b1f0-07e5b66d1deb.png">

-It can clearly been seen in the "Table 2",  lots 1 and 2 meets the 100 pound specification because the variance is less than 10 sguare inch.
+It is clearly seen in the "Table 2" that lots 1 and 2 meet the 100 pound specification because the variance is less than 10 square inch.
-However lot 3 does not meet the specifications as the variance is around 1.
+However, lot 3 does not meet the specifications as the variance is around 1.

 ## T-Tests on Suspension Coils
 I did t-tests to find out if all lots together and each lot individually meet the requirements.

-The images below it can be seen that p values are greater than 0,05 at each lot.
+In the images below, it can be seen that p values are greater than 0,05 at each lot.
 Those are null because all p values are bigger than 0,05, so we can't believe the outcome.

 _**Image 3**_